Baltimore: Performing arts

 Baltimore has four state-designated arts and entertainment districts: The Pennsylvania Avenue Black Arts and Entertainment District, Station North Arts and Entertainment District, Highlandtown Arts District, and the Bromo Arts & Entertainment District.

-The Baltimore Office of Promotion and The Arts, a non-profit organization, produces events and arts programs as well as managing several facilities.
-It is the official Baltimore City Arts Council.
-BOPA coordinates Baltimore's major events, including New Year's Eve and July 4 celebrations at the Inner Harbor, Artscape, which is America's largest free arts festival, Baltimore Book Festival, Baltimore Farmers' Market & Bazaar, School 33 Art Center's Open Studio Tour, and the Dr. Martin Luther King Jr. Parade.
+The Baltimore Office of Promotion and the Arts (BOPA), the official city arts council, produces arts programs, manages several facilities, and coordinates major events such as the Inner Harbor's New Year's Eve and July 4 celebrations, Artscape, the Baltimore Book Festival, and the Dr. Martin Luther King Jr. Parade.

 The Baltimore Symphony Orchestra is an internationally renowned orchestra, founded in 1916 as a publicly funded municipal organization.
 Its most recent music director was Marin Alsop, a protégé of Leonard Bernstein's.
 Centerstage is the premier theater company in the city and a regionally well-respected group.
 The Lyric Opera House is the home of Lyric Opera Baltimore, which operates there as part of the Patricia and Arthur Modell Performing Arts Center.
 Shriver Hall Concert Series, founded in 1966, presents classical chamber music and recitals featuring nationally and internationally recognized artists.

-The Baltimore Consort has been a leading early music ensemble for over twenty-five years.
-The France-Merrick Performing Arts Center, home of the restored Thomas W. Lamb-designed Hippodrome Theatre, has afforded Baltimore the opportunity to become a major regional player in the area of touring Broadway and other performing arts presentations.
-Renovating Baltimore's historic theatres has become widespread throughout the city.
-Renovated theatres include the Everyman, Centre, Senator, and most recently Parkway Theatre.
-Other buildings have been reused.
-These include the former Mercantile Deposit and Trust Company bank building, which is now The Chesapeake Shakespeare Company Theater.